 Try revisiting the page to see if the error notice has vanished.
 If the error has been resolved, it was most likely caused by router and internet service provider difficulties.
 However, if the issue remains after restarting, you might try the following remedies.

-Step 2: Navigate to the Connections section.
-Then, select LAN settings under the Local Area Network (LAN) settings section.
+Step 2: Go to the Connections section in step two.
+Next, choose LAN settings from the Local Area Network menu (LAN) in the Local Area Network (LAN) settings section.

-Step 3: Uncheck the box in the pop-up window.
-Use a proxy server for your LAN, and then click OK to preserve your settings.
+Step 3: Clear the checkbox in the pop-up window.
+Use a proxy server for your LAN; then click OK to keep your configuration.

 Change Protocol DNS Settings